-Take in a bit of the natural world in the city with these great nature reserves you never even knew existed.
+Take in a bit of the natural world in the city at these great nature reserves you never even knew existed.

 Protecting the natural, local environment is a big deal – and even though you might not realise it as you walk around the streets of Leeds, there are plenty of nature reserves just waiting to be discovered.
 From fish ponds to former pits and mines, you might be surprised at the green space that’s practically on your doorstep.